drBenway/pixi-vn-wiki/start/markup-markdown.md

 ## React Markdown Typewriter

 [React Markdown Typewriter](https://www.npmjs.com/package/react-markdown-typewriter) is a library that combines Markdown and Typewriter.
-This library was created by me for my need to add a Typewriter effect to the Markdown component for my React templates.
+This library was created by me for my need to add a Typewriter effect to the Markdown component in my React templates.

 If you are using react I recommend you to use it: